marshy6/Project-2-MIST4610/README.md

 The visualization reveals that Malware is the most dangerous attack type in the healthcare industry, leading all other attack types in both total financial loss (approximately $4,000M) and total number of patients affected (approximately 45M).
 This positions Malware clearly apart from the rest of the field across both dimensions, making it the highest-priority threat for healthcare organizations to address.

 The implication is direct: healthcare security budgets should be weighted heavily toward Malware defenses, as it represents the greatest combined financial and patient burden of any attack type in the dataset.
+This finding directly motivates Question 2, which investigates which defense tools are most effective against Malware specifically.

 ### Q2: How should we defend ourselves from that attack?